Mchristos/information-theory/README.md

-# information-theory
+# Information Theory

-A python library for information theoretical tools
+A python library for information-theoretic tools based on NumPy

 Includes computation of